wrapper31/resume/README.md

-Ajit Kumar Rai		Email: ajit.rai@gmail.com	Cell: +1 848 444 8415
+Ajit Kumar Rai
+Email: ajit.rai@gmail.com	Cell: +1 848 444 8415
 Cleveland, OH	https://www.linkedin.com/in/raiajit/
-Architect – Java/Content Management/Microservices/BPM.
+Cloud Architect – Java Full Stack/Content Management/Microservices/BPM.

-Professional Summary
+**Professional Summary**
 •	Enterprise, Content and Process Architect with 15+ years of experience in designing, building and modernizing complex enterprise environments using SOLID principles.
 Led a team of highly skilled engineers in the areas of IT system development, product selection, microservice infrastructure design to establish practices consistent with business strategy and priorities.
 •	Expert on Java/Spring Full stack Development
 •	Expert on IBM BPM Standard and Advanced.
 •	Expert On Integration of IBM ODM with IBM BPM